 - When that improvement is expected by and will be reviewed.

 There are other legislative requirements that apply in the event of termination, including provision of notice.

-3. Are Their Grounds for the Employee to Bring a Claim for Unfair Dismissal?
+3. Are There Grounds for the Employee to Bring a Claim for Unfair Dismissal?

 Employees can bring a claim for unfair dismissal in the following circumstances:

-- He or she has been employed for more than 12 months;
+- they have been employed for more than 12 months;

 Employers should then consider the potential ramifications of an employee making such an application, not just in terms of monetary awards or orders for reinstatement, but also the time and cost involved in defending such an application.